scrabill/food-or-foe-react/README.md

 - Is this game accessible?
 - Improve mobile rendering (portrait or landspace?)
 - Late night craving mode (dark mode)
+- What if......you could easily share/Tweet your results and score after a game?

 ## Bugs